 You can make your own maple sugar.

-Keep an eye out for the release of that free printable as well–my FREE instructional printable of the steps to making your own maple sugar, to be released before the end of May 2017.
+Keep an eye out for the release of that free printable as well–my FREE instructional printable of the steps to making your own maple sugar, to be released soon.
 Be sure to follow along, by adding your email in the box at the end of this post, and I’ll let you know as soon as it’s available.

 When you have eaten and are satisfied, praise the LORD your God for the good land he has given you.
 Deut.
 8:10